logicethos/duo-sdk-docker/README.md

 ```

 Copy the output:
+The default is at /build-output
 ```
-docker create --name openbuild-libsssl-lib openssl-lib docker cp openssl-lib:build-libs build-libs
+docker create --name openssl-lib openssl-lib docker cp openssl-lib:build-output build-output
 ```

+### More Examples

+See the Examples folder.
+Please submit pull requests, for app builds you
+have tested as working.

 ### cmake

-if you use cmake you can use the default tool chain file like this:
+If you use cmake you can use the default tool chain file like this:

 ```
 cmake -DCMAKE_TOOLCHAIN_FILE=$TOOLCHAIN_FILE